bitsofinfo/hazelcast-docker-swarm-discovery-spi/README.md

 * Create an overlay network for your service, `docker network create -d overlay [name]`

-* Launch your services via `docker service create ` against a Docker Swarm cluster:
+* Launch your services via `docker service create` against your Docker Swarm cluster:

 Note this example command assumes an entrypoint script exists that execs the `java` command